-The information given hereafter constitute a short summary of the 2023 Report on Temporary Protection, for further information, see Annex on Temporary Protection.
+For further information, see Annex on Temporary Protection.

-❖ Key temporary protection statistics: In 2023, the Swedish Migration Agency registered 11,401 first time applications for temporary protection.
-In comparison, the Swedish Migration Agency registered 50,357 applications in 2022.
-Of those applications, 11,302 were Ukrainian nationals.
-The remaining applications came from third country nationals from more than 20 different countries, the second largest nationality being Russian with 18 applicants.
-The Swedish Migration Agency took decisions in 11,864 first time applications, and of those examined on the merits, 10,851 (99%) were granted a residence permit.
+- ❖ The Temporary Protection Directive has been transposed into Swedish law and can be found in Ch.
+21 of the Aliens Act. - ❖ Key temporary protection statistics: In 2024, the Swedish Migration Agency registered 10,646 first time applications for temporary protection.
+In comparison, the Swedish Migration Agency registered 11,401 applications in 2023.
+Of those applications, 10,563 were Ukrainian nationals.
+The remaining applications came from third country nationals from more than 20 different countries, the second largest nationality being Russian with 12 applicants.
+The Swedish Migration Agency took decisions in 10,743 first time applications, and of those examined on the merits (10,035), 9,946 (99%) were granted a residence permit and 89 applications were rejected.